duckwor37/.github.io/README.md

 # Tori Duckworth's Portfolio
-#### Welcome to my website demonstrating on the projects that I have worked on independently and in classes!
+#### Welcome to my website demonstrating the projects that I have worked on independently and in classes!